 Last night, I made a special effort to watch the documentary Sholem Aleichem: Laughing in the Darkness, a recent documentary biography of the life of Sholem Aleichem, playing at Cinema du Parc.

 I am currently working on a documentary about Yiddish culture.
-What has happened to the Yiddish language three generations after the Holocaust?
+What happened to the Yiddish language three generations after the Holocaust?
 Does anyone still speak or remember Yiddish?

-Among all the excitement of hearing Sholem Aleichem’s accents and ideas in English on screen, another thing that stuck out was the documentary reporting of the systematic attacks against Jews in Poland and Russia starting in 1881.
+Among all the excitement of hearing Sholem Aleichem’s accents and ideas in English on screen, another thing that stuck out was the documentary reporting the systematic attacks against Jews in Poland and Russia starting in 1881.
 It was a new phenomenon at the time.
 Jews and their neighbours had been living side by side in relative harmony.
-Jew-baiting was a medieval phenomenon; the nineteenth century was supposedly a period of “emancipation and liberty” for the common man.
-And then came the unexpected violence, killing of Jewish men, women and children in their homes.
+Jew-baiting was a medieval phenomenon; the nineteenth century was supposedly a period of “emancipation and liberty” for the commoner.
+And then came the unexpected violence, killing Jewish men, women and children in their homes.
 These were the “pogroms” initiated following the Czar assassination in 1881 and repeated in 1905-06.

 Sholem Aleichem himself lived through the pogrom in Kiev in 1905.
 He “hid for three days in a hotel” with his family while the massacres were going on.
 I suppose this gives rise to the documentary’s title, “Laughing in the Dark.”